joshenlim/meme-maker/README.md

 A project built for [Supabase's Hackathon]('https://supabase.io/blog/2021/07/30/1-the-supabase-hackathon'), probably will not be maintained thereafter.
 A very simplified interface to build and share memes!

+## Features
+- Start with either selecting a template or uploading your own image
+- Add/format textboxes to your meme
+- Add stickers to your meme
+- Adjust the layer order of each element
+- Copy/pasting elements in the canvas
+- Save your memes or export directly to PNG
+- View all memes created by everyone
 ## Additional features to do (If I had more time)
 - Allow users to edit their saved memes
 - Add more community features like liking memes and a "Meme of the Month" title